Text

 What Is SOS in Morse Code?

-SOS in Morse code is signaled by three dots, three dashes, and three more dots:
+SOS in Morse code is signaled by three dots, three dashes, and three dots:

 ... --- ...

-This sequence is known all over the world as a universal distress signal.
-When people use Morse code for SOS in verbal communication, or written text, it indicates they are in a dangerous situation and urgently need help.
+While it originated from wireless telegraphy, this sequence is now known all over the world as a universal distress signal.
+Not just wireless telegraph operators, even the average person can now use Morse code for SOS either verbally or in writing to indicate that they are in a dangerous situation and urgently need help.

-Use the Morse code translator to convert further text to Morse code.
+Use the Morse code translator to convert other texts to Morse code.

-Knowing how to communicate a Morse Code SOS message is useful if you're in a situation where you can't speak or can't be heard, especially when other audio distress signals might not be effective.
-Or if you don't want anyone to know you're calling for help.
+If you're in a situation where you can't speak or can't be heard, knowing how to tap out SOS will be useful, especially when other audio distress signals might not be effective.
+This skill is also handy if you don't want other people around you to know you're calling for help.

-Or if you're in danger and want to communicate that you need help to someone, tapping SOS in Morse code on their hand or the table can signal help without anyone else knowing.
+Or if you're in danger and want to tell someone that you need help, try tapping SOS in Morse code on their hand or the table.
+This will signal distress without anyone else knowing.

 • Using a flashlight